S-erenity/NeuroKey/README.md

 - 2025-11-18 - Massive technical failure duirng capture the flag event.
 Considered using wheels instead of treads.
 - 2025-11-20 - Increased maximum bot speed to 100% (40% before) as requested.
-- 2025-11-25 - Finsihed wiring new sensor, implimeted vision sensor instead as our first choice gyro sensor was not avialable.
-Image of instaleld sensor in images tab.
+- 2025-11-25 - Finsihed wiring new sensor, implimeted vision sensor instead as our first choice